"Self-care is not selfish. You cannot serve from an empty vessel."

 Boundaries: The Lover protects his time and energy through clear, compassionate boundaries.
 He says no so he can say yes wholeheartedly to what matters most.

 Self-care is not indulgence.
-It is taking care of something you've been given.
-You only get one body, one mind, one life.
-Letting it all fall apart out of neglect or some idea that sacrifice makes you noble is not strength.
+It is taking care of something we have been given.
+We get one body, one mind, one life.
+Letting it all fall apart out of neglect or some idea that sacrifice makes us noble is not strength.
 It is waste.

-We are the one we will spend the most time with.
-Every moment of our life, here we are!
+We are the ones we will spend the most time with.
+Every moment of our lives, here we are.
 Treating ourselves badly makes our constant companion our enemy.
-Self-care is the foundation that makes a thriving in life possible.
+Self-care is the foundation that makes thriving possible.